 The Roomba i7+ is a newer line from Roomba and provides one of their best cleaning performances, beaten only by their very expensive Roomba S9.

 The i7+ is notable for the self-emptying base which sucks the dirt out of the onboard dust bin when full, you can go for months without any intervention.

-The Roomba i7+ has the broadest range of Alexa commands than any other robot vacuum reviewed here.
+The range of Alexa commands for the Roomba i7+ is more exhaustive than any other robot vacuum reviewed here.
 In addition to the usual start/stop and send it back to the dock, you can also ask Alexa to schedule cleaning at a certain time, to clean a particular room, or even to clean near a certain object in your home.